Graduation gives RIBA Part 1 exemption – the first step towards becoming an architect. You will also gain relevant transferable skills.

-Graduates from this course now work for leading architectural practices around the world.
+Many graduates from this course work for leading architectural practices.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.